 - Practice speaking about your future — it builds confidence and motivation.

 Talking about goals is one of the most motivating English vocabulary for daily routine.
-It connects language learning with personal ambition.
+It connects language learning with personal ambition and boosts English expressions for daily life

 Lesson 2: English for Daily Tasks — Making Phone Calls and Leaving Messages